cfce/chilin/docs/Installation.rst

                   # change back
                   cd ..

-                  # check your data, default, if download is ok, skip `add species support in chilin`
+                  # check your data and software installation, if download is ok
                   python setup.py -l